WangShuxiong/SoptSC/ReadMe.txt

-This is a matlab implementation of a computational method, SoptSC, for single cell data analysis.
+This is a MATLAB implementation of a computational method, SoptSC, for single cell data analysis.

+Requires MATLAB R2015b or later.

 The code file mainly includes:
-1) SOptSC.m  --------€the M file contains all components of the algorithm.
+1) SOptSC.m  -------- this file contains all components of the algorithm.
 Please refer to this file for further information.
-2) example.m -------- an example on how to run SOptSC on a specific data.
+2) example.m -------- an example on how to run SOptSC on a specific dataset.
-3) symnmf2   -------- Non-negative matrix factorization (NMF) tool from
+3) symnmf2   -------- non-negative matrix factorization (NMF) tool from
 	[1] Da Kuang, Chris Ding, Haesun Park, Symmetric Nonnegative Matrix Factorization for Graph Clustering, The 12th SIAM International Conference on Data Mining (SDM '12), pp. 106--117.